kolosovsky/book-notes/React introduction/Lists and keys/Lists and keys.md

 We don’t recommend using indexes for keys if the order of items may change.
 This can negatively impact performance and may cause issues with component state.
-If you choose not to assign an explicit key to list items then React will default to using indexes as keys.
+If you choose not to assign an explicit key to list items then React will default to using indexes as keys, also you’ll be given a warning that a key should be provided for list items.

 In the following example you should keep the key on the `<ListItem />` elements in the array rather than on the `<li>` element in the `ListItem` itself: